San7o/Brenta-Engine/docs/BUILD.md

 The rest of the dependencies, like assimp and glfw, are present in the source tree as git submodules under the `external/` directory.
-These will be automatically built by the build system if you want a static build.
+These will be automatically built by the build system.

 ## Clone the repo

-Clone the project from GitHub with `--recurse-submodules` to download the dependencies.
+Clone the project from GitHub, use `--recurse-submodules` to pull the dependencies.

 ```bash
 git clone --recurse-submodules -j8 https://github.com/San7o/Brenta-Engine.git